Completeness of qufinite ZXW calculus, a graphical language for finite-dimensional quantum theory: Qufinite ZXW calculus

 \subsection{Qudit generators and their interpretation\texorpdfstring{~\cite{poorCompletenessArbitraryFinite2023}}{}}

-We assume that each wire is labelled as a fixed positive integer $d$, thus for convenience we ignore all the labels in this subsection.
-The generators of the qudit ZXW calculus together with their standard interpretation $\interp{\cdot}$ are: \begin{itemize} \item The \emph{Z box},
+This subsection assumes that each wire is labelled with a fixed positive integer $d$; thus, for convenience, labels are omitted here.
+The generators of the qudit ZXW calculus together with their standard interpretation $\interp{\cdot}$ are: \begin{itemize} \item The \emph{Hadamard box},

+where $\omega = e^{i\frac{2\pi}{d}}$ is the $d$-th root of unity.
+That is, it corresponds to the adjoint of the discrete Fourier transform matrix on d-dimensions.
+Notably, the qudit Hadamard box is not self-adjoint anymore as it is in the qubit case, so two Hadamard boxes do not equal the identity.